clockfly/ReNomRG/doc/rsts/how_to_use_gui.rst

 As you can see in figure above, you can specify the following parameters:

 Dataset Name: Dataset for training.

+Architecture:
-CNN architecture: Regression algorithm.
+Regression algorithm.
 C-GCNN selects variables for convolution based on correlation coefficient between variables.
 Kernel-GCNN selects variables for convolution based on similarities between variables obtained from Gaussian kernel.
 DBSCAN-GCNN selects variables for convolution based on the Euclidean distance between variables.
+Random Forest is an ensemble learning (machine learning algorithm) using multiple models (decision trees).
+XGBoost is an ensemble learning (machine learning algorithm) that combines Gradient Boosting and Random Forests.

-Training loop setting: Number of training and batch size.
+Training loop setting:
+Batch size and number of training.
-Batch Size
+Batch Size,
-Total Epoch
+Total Epoch.

-Graph Comvolution Params
+Graph Comvolution Params:
 Number of neighbors is parameters of Graph Convolution.
 The number of neighbors used when data are expanded as if they were images.

+Random Forest (XGBoost) Params:
+Number of trees is number of decision trees.
+Maximum Depth is depth of decision tree.

 Training Model
 ~~~~~~~~~~~~~~